LukasPookas3/LukasPookas3/README.md

 This repository includes some of my projects throughout my 2 years at the University of Bath.

-Programming Experience: Python Java C C# ReactJS
+Programming Experience: Python Java C C# ReactJS<br>
 I mainly use Python and am familiar with libraries such as NumPy, pandas and seaborn

 ### First Year